-D. State the company's reward/compensation policy that accounts for the performance of the company beyond short-term financial measures

-The Aboitiz employee benefit package aims to foster a culture that recognizes, rewards and celebrates the Aboitiz values and culture across the group.
-The Company's HR Department recently launched an Inspired by Passion campaign to provide an organized and purposive framework for all HR Initiatives and promote a thematic communication plan coming from the HR pillars of Attraction, Retention and Optimization.
+D. State the company's reward/compensation policy that accounts for the performance of the company beyond short-term financial measures launched an Inspired by Passion campaign to provide an organized and purposive framework for all HR Initiatives and promote a thematic communication plan coming from the HR pillars of Attraction, Retention and Optimization.
 The Company is committed in addressing its employees' four basic needs in the organizations.